FOREX-Dollar swings as data gives mixed signals on stimulus

 * Surprising drop in U.S. weekly jobless claims in focus

-NEW YORK, Aug 15 (Reuters) - The dollar fell broadly in a topsy-turvy trading day on Thursday but not before it reached fresh August peaks against the euro and yen amid a cross-current of economic data that muddies the view on when the U.S. Federal Reserve will start trimming its stimulus measures.
+NEW YORK, Aug 15 (Reuters) - The dollar climbed to a near two-week high against the euro and a more than one-week high against the yen on Thursday, but surrendered gains as data gave conflicting pictures of the strength of the U.S. economic recovery, muddying views on when the Federal Reserve will begin trimming stimulus.

 But the dollar surrendered gains against the yen after data showed factory activity in the U.S. mid-Atlantic region weakened in August as new orders fell and the pace of hiring slowed.